 Proofread Anywhere gives you all the right tools to make sure you can hone your language skills into a money-making, work-from-home machine!
 Caitlin’s workshop answers your questions and guides you along the proofreading process, so you can come out completely confident and ready to apply to your first proofreading job.

 Check out her workshop today to get the perfect jump start on your proofreading endeavors.

 If you have great attention to detail as it pertains to writing and content, you’re already an excellent candidate.
 Proofreaders will need to be skilled in reading pages of content, searching for the smallest of errors in various pieces of work on a regular basis.

 Some companies/authors require college degrees and up to 5 years of proofreading experience, but there are plenty of sites who are more than willing to let you gain experience with them and prove yourself valuable as a beginner, even if you didn’t go to college.

 Some sites only need a high school diploma and a serious inclination for great grammatical finesse.
 Wherever you fall between these categories, there is a proofreading place for you online.

 Proofreader Salary or Pay Expectations

 Once you dive in and enjoy the work, part-time can easily turn into more.
-If you’d like to head into becoming a full-time proofreader, you can make anywhere from $32,000 up to an average of $39,000/yr, even as a beginner.
+If you’d like to head into becoming a full-time proofreader, you can potentially make an average of $45,672/yr, even as a beginner.
 Demand is high and work is always available, so proofreading from home can quickly become very profitable for you.